stefkeB/ifcopenshell_examples/GUI/README.md

 ## ifc_schemaviewer.py

-A small Tree view of the IFC schema.
-You can switch between IFC2X3 and IFC4.
+A Tree view of the IFC schema.
+You can switch between IFC2X3 and IFC4 and lower or increase the amount of columns to display.
+You can also toggle the display of the Entities, Types, Enumerations and Selects.

 ![result](images/ifc_schemaviewer.png)